 The wine is dark in the glass.
 The bouquet immediately shows alluring aromas – it is meaty, notes of leather and toasted oak – it is dark and brooding.
 A gravelly component also shows.
 As the wine breathes hints of baking spices appear.
 On the palate the wine has richness and depth.
 The dusty tannins linger for some time.
 Notes of mocha linger slightly on the finish.
 This wine also has very good acidity.

-Upcoming wines will be sourced from a vineyard in Rutherford that is growing both Mourvèdre & Grenache (today, both are extremely rare varietals in Napa).
+Upcoming wines will be sourced from a vineyard in Rutherford that is growing both Mourvèdre & Grenache (today, both are extremely rare varieties in Napa).

 Serious wine enthusiasts can taste with Kale at the Grill at Meadowood – tastings are private and are typically built around food – either at lunch or dinner.
 For more information, visit: www.kalewines.com